QuarkChain/pm/L2/deployment.md

 ## 15. Roll Bridge
 Need to determine the ERC20 token listed on the UI

-## 16. op-monitor + grafana / FDG watcher / FDF test
+## 16. op-monitor + grafana / FDG watcher / FDG test

 ## 17. Chain monitor
   balance of batacher / proposer / challenger / batchInbox for batcher